-So you were in the middle of preparing for the HSK test, all of a sudden someone informed you that the HSK is about to get a complete revamp…thus you went from pillar to post searching for news on the new HSK, yet the discrepant information out there left you even more confused…well, congratulations on finding ImproveMandarin – we’ve taken a good hard look at the proposed new HSK (officially referred to as HSK 3.0) and we’ve got you covered!
-In this guide, you’ll learn all the important changes and updates revolving around the HSK in 2021 and beyond.
+So you were in the middle of preparing for the HSK test, all of a sudden someone informed you that the HSK is about to get a complete revamp…thus you went from pillar to post searching for news on the new HSK, yet the discrepant information out there left you even more confused…well, congratulations on finding ImproveMandarin – we’ve taken a good hard look at the proposed new HSK (officially to be launched in 2022) and we’ve got you covered!
+In this guide, you’ll learn all the important changes and updates revolving around the HSK in 2021, 2022, and beyond.

-By the end of this new HSK guide, you’ll have a clear idea of:
+By the end of this post, you’ll have a clear idea of:

 - what changes will be made to the current HSK